 Standard Supporting Materials Requirements Document a total of at least 6 shifts in staff positions; two must be as Incident Commander, on a total of at least three ground SAR incidents for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
 Simulations may be counted toward re- certification requirements.
-Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by RA, SM or Section Chief citing name/description of mission, date, positions and durations.
-The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
-(One hour of qualifying category II CE will include one hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather) For classes that were taught as part of ASRC group training, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, signed or by email attested to by the current or then GTO.
-GTO does not have to have attended the class, just verify that the class was taught as described.
-For classes not part of the group training or if the GTO is unavailable, provide a list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, and show EACH class verified by a class participant that the class was taught by the candidate as described, either signed in hard copy or by email from the participant.
-The class participant name, signature (or email), contact phone and optionally an email address should be provided.
-At least two (2) different class participants shall be represented among the total for 12 hours.
-The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
+Organization Assignment List (ICS203), OR Showing person in a command or staff role The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
+(One hour of qualifying category II CE will include one hour of classroom instruction or teaching the following SAR related topics; law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather, etc.) For classes that were taught as part of ASRC group provide list of each class with a description: title or times (duration in hours round to nearest half hour location, signed or by email attested to by the curr GTO.
+GTO does not have to have attended the class that the class was taught as described.
+For classes not part of the group training or if the G unavailable, provide a list of each class with a descr or subject, date, times (duration in hours round to hour) and location, and show EACH class verified b participant that the class was taught by the candid described, either signed in hard copy or by email fr participant.
+The class participant name, signature ( contact phone and optionally an email address sho provided.
+At least two (2) different class participant represented among the total for 12 hours. subject, date, r) and ent or then s, just verify GTO is ription: title nearest half y a class ate as rom the or email), puld be The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
 (One hour of qualifying category I CE will include one hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training.
 Same as above.
-Submit the SM-III recertification checklist to the CTO CTO forwards the vetted application to the ASRC BOD as a nomination for the next BOD meeting.
-The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Submit the SM-III recertification checklist to the CTO CTO forwards the vetted application to the ASRC BOD a nomination for the next BOD meeting.
+The checklist sha